 Block and perimeter lengths may be exceeded where precluded by topographic or other physical constraints, or existing development patterns, or as approved through an adopted Pleasant Valley Master Plan; average perimeter of the blocks formed by local and collector streets should be 1000 feet to 1500 feet.
-Local street block lengths may exceed 400 feet where precluded by topographic or other physical constraints, or existing development patterns, or as approved through an adopted master plan but in no case shall they exceed 530 feet.
-When the block length is permitted to exceed 400 feet, a mid-block public path and street crossing is required.
-The public path shall be 14-foot wide in a 20-foot wide easement and shall be constructed in accordance with the Public Works Standards.
+Local street block lengths may exceed 400 feet where precluded by topographic or other physical constraints, or existing development patterns, or as approved through an adopted Pleasant Valley Master Plan but in no case shall they exceed 530 feet.
+When the block length is permitted to exceed 400 feet, a mid-block pedestrian walkway and street crossing is required.
+The block to block pedestrian walkway shall be 10-foot wide paved walkway in a 15-foot easement.
 The mid-block street crossing shall be 10-foot wide.

-Alleys are encouraged pursuant to Section A5.501(H)(6).
+Alleys are encouraged pursuant to Section A5.501(G)(6).